bahmutov/todomvc-angular/slides/04-reset-state/PITCHME.md

 - how to make an arbitrary cross-domain XHR request from Cypress?
 - reset the database before each test
-  - modify `04-reset-state/spec.js` to make XHR call to reset the database
+  - modify `04-reset-state/spec.cy.ts` to make XHR call to reset the database
   - before or after `cy.visit`?

 Note:
-Students should modify `cypress/integration/04-reset-state/spec.js` and make the request to reset the database before each test using `cy.request`.
+Students should modify `cypress/integration/04-reset-state/spec.cy.ts` and make the request to reset the database before each test using `cy.request`.

-The answer to this and other TODO assignments are in [cypress/integration/04-reset-state/answer.js](/cypress/integration/04-reset-state/answer.js) file.
+The answer to this and other TODO assignments are in `cypress/e2e/04-reset-state/answer.cy.ts` file.

++++

+## 📈 Improve the test

+Todo: move the API url to the `cypress.config.ts` file "e2e" block

+Read 📝 "Cypress v10 Environment Variables" [glebbahmutov.com/blog/cypress-v10-env/](https://glebbahmutov.com/blog/cypress-v10-env/)

 ---